rmaicle/rmaicle.github.io/_tidbits/tidbits-4.md

 ---
-title: Rob Siltanen
+title:
 excerpt: Apple advertisement
-collection: Tidbits
+type: quote
+by: Rob Siltanen
 ---

 Here's to the crazy ones.